armory/dinghy/README.md

 You will need a [golang toolchain] and [make] to work on this project.

+You should complete and add the file located in `example/dinghy.yml` to `/opt/spinnaker/config/dinghy.yml` since this is the file that dinghy search for configuration.

 #### Building & Testing

 You can run the `make build` and `make test` targets to build and test the